longavailable/longavailable.github.io/myCollections/_posts/2020-07-20-dissolve-and-union-in-geoprocessing.md

 >At end, we can say, `dissolve` or `unary-union` combines the sub-objects for a given geometryCollection object. `union` works for two independent objects.
 The outputs of them are very similar.

+# buffer

+## `buffer` in Google Earth Engine

+- If two geometris touched, they will be unioned as one geometry after buffer operation.

+## `buffer` in [GeoPandas]

+- The number of geometris returen by `GeoSeries.buffer()` remains the same as input object.

 # Reference
 - [Union (analysis) in ArcGIS](https://pro.arcgis.com/en/pro-app/tool-reference/analysis/union.htm)
 - [Dissolve (Data Management) in ArcGIS](https://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/dissolve.htm)